MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

 identifier extension(s) in the Composistion resource located in the MDI document entry.
 MDI IG defines tracking numbers in the extended identifiers.
 Thus, this can be used for searching.

 The response for a successful UPDATE API should be 200 OK.
-The payload is not required.
-If EDRS or CMS needs some data with the response, the Parameters resource can be used.
-Jurisdiction and C/ME office can use the same parameters as *In Parameters* parameters.
+The payload is not required in the response.
+If EDRS or CMS needs to respond with some data in the response, the Parameters resource can be used.
+EDRS and CMS can use the same parameters as *In Parameters* parameters.
 If the submitted MDI document will be included in the response body, then “mdi-document” parameter key should be used.

-If the API operation was successful, but there were some warnings that EDRS wants to send back to CMS, then parameter name should be “warning”.
+If the API operation was successful, but there were some warnings that EDRS wants to send back to CMS, then parameter key, “warning”, should be used.
 And, “resource” should be used to include OperationOutcome resource.
 If the API operations were failed, then the response should be OperationOutcome resource with a HTTP error code.
 Please see the example of response below.

 Ex. **Response** if the operation was successful, and EDRS wanted to respond with updated data.